comunica/Article-SSWS2020-AMF/content/evaluation.md

 Lowering the false-positive probability of an AMF increases its size.
-As we have seen that larger AMFs have an impact on query evaluation times, we don't want AMFs to become too large.
+As we have seen that larger AMFs have an impact on query evaluation times, we do not want AMFs to become too large.
-On the other hand, we don't want the false-positive probabilities to become too low, as that leads to more unneeded HTTP requests.
+On the other hand, we do not want the false-positive probabilities to become too low, as that leads to more unneeded HTTP requests.
 Our results have shown that a probability of 1/64 leads to an optimal trade-off for our experiments (_[Research Question 6](#question-probabilities)_).
 However, further research is needed to investigate this trade-off for other types of datasets and queries.